About the Bicycle City Team

 Joe Mellett

 Bicycle City - Joe MellettJoe’s main roles are design and business development.
 He is a father, an avid bicyclist and a passionate advocate for animals and the environment.
 In 1986, as a member of Alpha Phi Omega (The National Service Fraternity), Joe and two friends organized and completed "4,200 Miles for Kids," a cross-country bicycle trip to raise money for Big Brothers and Sisters and United Cerebral Palsy.
-He is a member of EarthSave International and has traveled the world to research eco-friendly and other progressive communities and cities.
+He is a member of EarthSave International and has traveled the world to research eco-friendly, low-impact and other progressive communities and cities.
 He is a graduate of Indiana University of Pennsylvania and Computer Systems Institute.
-Joe was a co-founder of PWP LLC (People Working for People), an online education directory business that had 126 online directory publications and received more than 1 million unique monthly visitors.
-PWP was acquired by Monster Worldwide (Monster.com) in 2006.

 Kirstin Miller